Exiaee/NYCY-PP25-1st-group-Final-Project/README.md

 To address performance bottlenecks, parallel computing techniques are employed: **NVIDA CUDA** for GPU acceleration, and **OpenMP** for CPU multi-core parallelism have been included.
 These methods are applied to both hash generation and comparison phases to improve efficiency.
 The system seeks to deliver real-time image similarity retrieval with enhanced scalability and performance through the integration of perceptual hashing and high-performance parallelization.

+### Contributions
-- A command-line utility to generate pHash values for images in a dataset
+- A command-line utility to generate Perceptual Hash values for thousands of images in a public dataset
 - A graphical interface to compare images using **Hamming distance**

 ## Subprojects